 When to Go

-I visited in October and found the weather absolutely perfect for hiking the cliffs and even warm enough that I was tempted to take a dip in the Atlantic Ocean.
+I visited in October and found the weather absolutely perfect with sunny days for hiking the cliffs and even warm enough that I was tempted to take a dip in the Atlantic Ocean.

 It takes about three hours by car to get from Lisbon to the Algarve.
 If you prefer, you can take a train in about four hours, but I would recommend having a car to explore the Algarve.